Subham20021234/job-portal/README.md

-# 🏢 Job Portal – Bridging Talent & Opportunity
+# 🏢 JobConnect – Bridging Talent & Opportunity

 A **MERN Stack Job Portal** where recruiters can post jobs and candidates can apply seamlessly.
 This platform connects **job seekers** with **recruiters** through a modern, user-friendly interface.